Akilesh-kumar-25/fake_detection/README.md

 You can try this link https://66b068deb4a4a7172a.gradio.live/ and it is available for one week

-i ahve used gradio to deploy it
+i have used gradio to deploy it